VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 The first goal is to capture when mass transfer happens, based on the mass transfer rate exceeding $10^{-10}$ Msun/yr.
 ## Task 2
+In Task 1 we have determined that working with just the effective temperature will not lead to a match between the simulation and the observations.
+In this next task, we will combine different observables from the table for the primary star to match the observations.
 ## Task 3
+Because we are working with a binary system, it is not only important to match the primary star, but also the secondary.
+In the previous task, you have matched the simulations and the observations for the primary star.
+Now we will also add the values for the secondary.

 <br><br><br><br>